directus/directus/contributing.md

 #### Bug Fixes

 We treat Issues on the main repo as actionable items we want to get done.
-This also means that we welcome PRs for any Issue that has been labeled.
-Labeled issues are bugs of new features that have been triaged, accepted, and are ready to be implemented.
+This also means that we welcome PRs for any Issue that has been labeled either "Bug", "Improvement", or "New Feature".
+Labeled issues are bugs or new features that have been triaged, accepted, and are ready to be implemented.

 #### Implementing Features